Kristina01111000/notesforresume/README.md

 List of notes for class

 - got in!
-- do checklist  in email for class, starts in july
+- do checklist  in email for class, starts july 13th
   - finish portfolio website, email link to kimberly
-   - make pitch in liveplan
-     - look over it tomorrow
   - NAICS code: 541511